Condzi/rt/notes/plan.md

 - [X] ImGui

 Start with the Compute Shaders?
-What are the downsides of Coding Adventure & Raytraycing in One Weekeend?
+What are the downsides of Coding Adventure & Ray Tracing in One Weekend?
 Can I combine them somehow to get something better?

-# July - Prototyping
-# August - Prototyping, porting to compute shaders?
 # September
 - [X] Balls rendering
 - [X] Materials
 - [X] BVH
+- [ ] Quads
 - [ ] Architecture refactor
+    - ubermaterial
 - [ ] Textures
-- [ ] Quads
 - [ ] Lights

 @todo: be more specific